Chapter 1: Burying a Legend

 “John Burke’s body lies a’mouldering in the grave”

 How is it possible that one of the most famous men of his era – a man who built Buffalo Bill into a towering legend and was “loved by everyone with whom he has come into contact” – could have been relegated to an unmarked grave?

 Chapter 2: The Big Tent of P.T.
 Barnum and Tody Hamilton

 We live in the age of marketing.
-But in a way, so did our great great grandparents.
+But thanks to the Great Showman and the Octosyllabic Artist, so did our great-great-grandparents.

 John M. Burke didn’t invent Buffalo Bill, the Wild West show, or the modern concept of celebrity; he just buffed them to a blinding sheen.